 - Processing payroll and petty-cash transactions

-- Categorising of credit card and other related expenses
+- Categorizing of credit card and other related expenses

 - Monitoring of late payment and accordingly sending reminders to the impacted parties

-The accountants require a higher level and specialized tasks that normally require the services of a CPA (Certified Public Accountant) or by multiple Non-certified accountants with an oversight of a CPA.
-Some of the tasks undertaken involve:
+The accountants require a higher level and specialized tasks that generally require the services of a CPA (Certified Public Accountant) or by multiple Non-certified accountants with oversight of a CPA.
+Some of the functions undertaken involve:

 - Creating a budget and making comparisons against Actual expenses incurred

-- Keeping an on issues relating to Financial and Tax compliance and take actions accordingly
+- Keeping on issues relating to Financial and Tax compliance and take actions accordingly

 For reducing the costs and maximizing the effectiveness, the firm must make sure they are using the same standardized methods and best practices.
 They should also be encouraged to communicate regularly and clearly.
 They should be made to work as a team instead of creating any barriers.

-Certain business owners manage their finances on their own while others may opt to hire a professional so that they can focus on sections of the business they are interested in.
+Certain business owners manage their finances on their own.
+In contrast, others may opt to hire a professional so that they can focus on sections of the business they are interested in.
 Either of the options will help in their business to grow.
-Additionally, with the advent of technology, multiple soft wares are getting updated for executing the tasks automatically.
-This aspect will change the definition and requirements with passing time and hence one is required to be updated with the same.
+Additionally, with the advent of technology, multiple softwares are getting updated for executing the tasks automatically.
+This aspect will change the definition and requirements with passing time, and hence one is required to be updated with the same.

-This has a been a guide to the top differences between bookkeeper vs accountant.
-Here we also discuss the bookkeeper and accountant differences with examples, infographics, and comparison table.
+This has been a guide to bookkeeper vs. accountant.
+Here we discuss the top differences between bookkeeper and accountant with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –